jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 	V162.

-    Added a set of words to enable conditional interpretation/compilation : MARKER [DEFINED] [UNDEFINED] [IF] [ELSE] [THEN] A MARKER word ( defined as {word} to well see it) allows you to wipe some program even if loaded in memory below RST_STATE boundary. see conditional compilation source files in the new subfolder MSP430_COND.
+    Added a set of words to enable conditional interpretation/compilation : MARKER [DEFINED] [UNDEFINED] [IF] [ELSE] [THEN].
+A MARKER word ( defined as {word} to well see it) allows you to wipe some program even if loaded in memory below RST_STATE boundary.
+See conditional compilation source files in the new subfolder MSP430_COND.

     All interpretation / compilation errors now execute PWR_STATE, so any incorrect definition will be automatically erased, as well as its source file, if any.

     Added a bootloader option which loads BOOT.4TH from SD_Card memory when the cause of reset in SYSRSTIV register is <> 0 (<> WARM).
 When you download FAST FORTH (SYSRSTIV = 15), and if a sd_card memory is present, BOOT.4TH will load SD_TOOLS.4TH.
 You can of course modify BOOT.4TH according to your convenience!

 	V161.

     SD_Card driver works also with software multiplier (with MSP430FR4133) added SLEEP and (SLEEP) words enabling user access to background task, see ACCEPT in forthMSP430FR.asm and see use in RC5toLCD.f

+    You can type double numbers by inserting a decimal point.
+    Example :   $-12 is processed as 16 bits negative number.
-    Typed numbers > 65535 or < -32768 are no longer automatically processed as 32 bits numbers; instead insert a decimal point.
+                $-.12 or $-1.2 or $-12. are processed as 32 bits negative numbers.

     WARNING!
 XON/XOFF no longer works with new Prolific driver v3.8.12.0 (03/03/2017)...
-             Waiting next update, get on web previous PL2303_Prolific_DriverInstaller_v1160.exe (or .zip), save it before install.
+             Waiting next update, get /prog previous PL2303_Prolific_DriverInstaller_v1160.exe (or .zip).

 	FAST FORTH V160, major version.